Medical Payments Coverage (MedPay): What It Is and Who Needs It

 Does MedPay cover passengers in my car?

 Yes.
 MedPay covers all passengers riding in your vehicle at the time of an accident, regardless of fault.
 Each passenger is covered up to the per-person limit you selected.
-This includes friends, family members, and anyone else lawfully in your vehicle — making MedPay especially useful for parents who regularly drive children.
+This includes friends, family members, and anyone else lawfully in your vehicle — making MedPay especially useful for parents who regularly drive children or for those who carpool frequently.

 Can I use MedPay if the other driver was at fault?